COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving

-In the preliminary study, we interest ourselves in the impact of introducing different sensor resolutions inside the training set.
-Similar to \cite{domgen,3dlabelprop}, we use new data by lowering the resolution of SemanticKITTI; specifically, we use SemanticKITTI-32 (SK32) and SemanticKITTI-16 (SK16) that are emulating 32- and 16-fiber LiDAR.
-These datasets allow us to evaluate the effect of introducing sensor shift in the training set without incorporating scene and appearance shift, as we use the exact same sequences.
+In the preliminary study, we are interested in the impact of introducing different sensor resolutions inside the training set.
+Similar to~\cite{domgen}, Sanchez~\textit{et al.}~\cite{3dlabelprop}, we use new data by lowering the resolution of SemanticKITTI; specifically, we use SemanticKITTI-32 (SK32) and SemanticKITTI-16 (SK16), which emulate 32—and 16-beam LiDAR.
+These datasets allow us to evaluate the effect of introducing sensor shifts in the training set without incorporating scene and appearance shifts, as we use the exact same sequences.

-Following related works \cite{domgen,segcontrast,3dlabelprop}, we use SRU-Net as our baseline model.
+Following related works~\cite{domgen,segcontrast,3dlabelprop}, we use SRU-Net as our baseline model.
 We investigate its generalization performance depending on the training set, i.e., trained with only SemanticKITTI and trained with SemanticKITTI and its subsampled versions.